Preparing Your Return to Work and Practices

-Knowing that every state will restart in its own way and will likely provide varying specifics for how and when you can begin to practice, here are 10 important considerations as you plan for when your state will allow you to begin seeing clients again.
+Knowing that every state provides guidelines, here are 10 important considerations as you plan for when your state will allow you to begin seeing clients.

 1. Gain a full understanding of any new laws and ordinances at the local, state, and national levels and adjust your practices accordingly.